4. clindet workflow#

 work/{batch}/pcgr/{batch}-somatic.pcgr.snvs_indels.tiers.tsv

-copy HTML and TSV (not VCF) into final
+pcgr_copy_reportcopy HTML and TSV (not VCF) into final

-directoryinput: above HTML and TSV outputs
+clindetd/{batch}/directoryinput: above HTML and TSV outputs

 output: